laurentj/slimerjs/docs/api/webpage.rst

 the libraryPath.

 Note: there is a limitation in SlimerJS.
-If the loaded script wants to modify a variable of the current script/module, it should call ``window.myvariable = '..'`` instead of ``myvariable = '..'``.
+If the loaded script wants to modify a variable of the current web page/frame, it should call ``window.myvariable = '..'`` instead of ``myvariable = '..'``.

 .. _webpage-open: